c4tom/DreamDevBox/docs/intermediate/work-inside-the-php-container.rst

 Enter the container
 ===================

 Entering the computer is fairly simple.
-The Devilbox ships with two scripts to do that.
+The DreamDevBox ships with two scripts to do that.
 One for Linux and MacOS (``shell.sh``) and another one for Windows (``shell.bat``).

 Entering from Linux or MacOS: ``shell.sh``